 Now that I have been coaching for several months as a functional medicine coach, I realize how much of what I do is not what others consider traditional health coaching.
 I’ve discussed in previous posts how functional medicine deals with getting at the root cause of disease.
-However, as a health coach for performers, I’m not necessarily looking at disease.
-I am looking at the balance of a person’s life.
+However, as a health coach, I’m not necessarily always looking at disease.
+I am also looking at the balance of a person’s life.
 My initial visits with my clients involve a self-assessment of each person’s life and whether they are in balance in all areas of their life.
 This includes work-life balance.

-I didn’t use to have balance, even though my health was generally okay.
+I didn’t use to have balance in my professional and personal life, even though my health was generally okay.
 I’ve never been overweight, but I haven’t always eaten well.
 And, my life would be entirely out of balance each time I got into a show.
 I would eat like crap, and as a result, my entire family would eat like crap.
 My house would become a mess, and I would stay up too late at night because I would be excited from rehearsing.
 I didn’t know how to calm myself down and prioritize my sleep.
 I’m guessing if you are a performer, you struggle with these same things.

 And then COVID hit.
 I learned from my actor friends that they suddenly seek balance and stability to deal with the unknown.
 Many find themselves drinking more, sitting more, and lonely without the camaraderie involved when we are in production.